nathanrayburn/dai-lab-fileio-A/README.md

     git switch main
     git pull
     ```
+  The changes you made in the feature branch should now be in the main branch.

 You can now start a new iteration at step 1 for the next tasks.